monrax/Computational-Physics-UoT/README.md

 # Computational-Physics-UoT
 Assignments completed for the computational physics course at the University of Toronto

-It's best to use https://nbviewer.jupyter.org/ for rendering the notebooks properly
+Use https://nbviewer.jupyter.org/ for proper rendering of the notebooks